joycl1210/aspheric/README.md

 # Aspheric aberration and raytracing

-This code helps understanding the raytracing of the plano-convex aspheric lenses, the motivation of the use of the paraxial approximation and how to choose the right conic constant for the design.
+This script helps understanding the raytracing of the plano-convex aspheric lenses, the motivation of the use of the paraxial approximation and how to choose the right conic constant for the lens design.

+Note that this code is limited to incident collimated beam while supposing that the aperture stop is placed at the plano-convex lens position.

 ## User parameters